 Local servers (stdio transport) run as processes on your machine.
 The client launches them, communicates through stdin/stdout, and kills them when done.
 You install them via npm or pip, and the client manages the lifecycle.
 Most open-source servers work this way.

 Remote servers (Streamable HTTP) run on someone else’s infrastructure.
 You connect via a URL, authenticate with OAuth 2.1, and the server handles everything.
 No local install needed.
-First-party servers from companies like Supabase, Neon, and Sentry increasingly work this way.
+First-party servers from companies like Supabase, Neon, Sentry, Stripe, Asana, ClickUp, and Google Workspace work this way.
+As of April 2026, remote is the default for vendor-operated servers.

 The MCP spec deprecated the older SSE (Server-Sent Events) transport in March 2025 in favor of Streamable HTTP.
-If you see a server that only mentions SSE, check for a newer version.
+SSE shutdown deadlines are now arriving — Atlassian’s SSE endpoint dies June 30, 2026, and Asana V1 (SSE) shuts down May 11, 2026.
+If you see a server that only mentions SSE, check for a newer version immediately.

 Which should you prefer?
-Remote servers when available — they’re easier to set up, always up to date, and the vendor handles security.
+Remote servers when available — they’re easier to set up, always up to date, and the vendor handles security and auth.
 Use local servers for open-source tools, file system access, or anything that needs to touch your local machine.

 Client Setup: Claude Desktop